vitamins/archinstaller/README.md

 - The root partition is mounted to /mnt.
 - If using UEFI, the ESP is mounted to /mnt/boot.
 - Any other seperate partition like /usr or /var is mounted below the /mnt/ directory.
 - The variables "dest_disk" and "root_partition_number" point to the root partition.
-The bootloader will be installed on "dest_disk", and requires information about the "root_partition_number" for its configuration.
+This information is required for installing the bootloader.
 - The variable "partition_table" is set according to the partition table used for the root partition.
 - The partitions are manually unmounted before rebooting.